River Run riot: Prelude to the brawl

 At the Flamingo Hilton casino, a group of Mongols stormed in to stare at the Hells Angels.
 John Ciccone, an agent with the Bureau of Alcohol, Tobacco, Firearms and Explosives who was present told the Canadian journalists Julian Sher and William Marsden: "They [the Mongols] just stood there and eye-fucked everybody.
 The HAs didn't do anything.
 And every time the HAs didn't respond, that made the Mongols in everybody's eyes look like they were the "badder" group.
 And the Hells Angels were just biting their lips because they were trying to keep this clean image".
 The Las Vegas police normally had 5 to 7 officers to monitor the River Run, but in 2002 owing to budget cutbacks the Vegas police had only 2 officers assigned to the River Run.
 Detective Tom Allen of the Vegas police told Sher and Marsden: "It was basically useless; we caught a lot of stuff, but we missed a lot of stuff".

 At about 9:30 pm on April 26, 2002, a group of Mongols went into the Golden Nugget casino to surround a Hells Angel motorcycle on display in the front lobby to prevent anyone from seeing it.
 At about 11: 30 pm, the Mongols finally left the Golden Nugget to return to Harrah's.
 A Mongol leader promised a police officer that there would be no more trouble that night.
 Another police officer visited the Flamingo Hilton to ask the Angels for restraint, and received the reply: "We have chosen a life of outlaws; we plan to live the life of outlaws.
 We don't need the police department...We don't care what the fuck you do, we're going to do what we have to do to protect ourselves".

 At the Harrah's Laughlin casino hotel, a group of Hells Angels arrived.
 A Mongol deliberately bumped into a Hells Angel.
-A witness later state: "You could just see daggers coming out of this guy's eyes.
+A witness later stated: "You could just see daggers coming out of this guy's eyes.
 They were restless, they were uneasy, they were on edge".
 Jay Buhr, a blackjack dealer remembered the exchange shortly after 2 am where a Hells Angel said: "We don't want to start this in here.
 Let's take it outside".
 Buhr picked up the telephone to call his manager: "We don't have enough security for what's going to happen".